stefanreuther/accidental-build/README.md

 at (this is an advantage ninja claims to have over Make).

 The above "asset" project currently clocks in at 365 output files and 2465 temporary files.
-After a build, `make` needs 50 ms to determine that there's nothing more to be done, `make -r` needs just 17 ms on my machine.
-For a C++ project with ~900 source files we're at 250 ms vs.
+After a build, GNU make needs 50 ms to determine that there's nothing more to be done, `make -r` needs just 17 ms on my machine (ninja: 9 ms).
+For a C++ project with ~900 source files we're at 250 ms vs. 50 ms (vs. 16 ms).
-50 ms.